Rina Sawayama: Feminism

+Public image and personal life

 In August 2018, Sawayama came out during an interview with Broadly, declaring: "I've always written songs about girls.
 I don't think I've ever mentioned a guy in my songs, and that's why I wanted to talk about it."
-She identifies as both bisexual and pansexual.
+She identifies as pansexual.

-In May 2020, Sawayama revealed that she was doing an online course at the University of Oxford.
 In July 2020, she signed an open letter to the UK Equalities minister Liz Truss calling for a ban on all forms of LGBT+ conversion therapy.

 In a September 2022 interview with Them, Sawayama mentioned that she has IBS.

+In 2017, Sawayama was ranked in The Guardian's "18 for '18" list as well as Dazed's "100 people shaping culture in 2017" list.
+Lady Gaga described Sawayama as "an experimental pop visionary who refuses to play by the rules".

+In September 2025, Sawayama joined the "No Music For Genocide" boycott to geo-block her music from music streaming platforms in Israel in protest of the Gaza genocide.